-John Wooden brought a squeaky clean image to college basketball.
+John Wooden brought a squeaky-clean image to college basketball.
 He’s looked upon as the kindly old grandfather of the college game.
 Wooden brought the pyramid of success to the coaching world.
 If you look at it closely, you will find that it is indeed a very useful tool for young coaches.
 Wooden used it with great success.
 Unfortunately, his pyramid, when taking a closer look, is nothing but a sham.
 I know, I know, “The Wizard of Westwood” a fraud?
-Bare with me and I’ll explain exactly my reasons to write this.
+Bare with me, and I’ll explain exactly my reasons for writing this.

-I’ll get to why I have split up Wooden’s career into two-time periods in a minute.
+I’ll get to why I split Wooden’s career into two periods in a minute.
 In John Wooden’s first 19 seasons, he lost a total of 137 games, qualified for seven NCAA Tournaments, three Final Fours, and won two National Championships.
 That’s the record of a Hall of Fame coach, but not of the greatest coach of all-time.
-From 1966-67 until he coached his last game in 1975, Wooden made it to nine Final Fours, and won eight National Championships.
+From 1966-67 until he coached his last game in 1975, Wooden made it to nine Final Fours and won eight National Championships.
 Why was Wooden’s success so drastically different over the last nine years of his career?

-Gilbert held dinners at his home and provided UCLA players with advice, counsel and much, much more.
+Gilbert held dinners at his home and provided UCLA players with advice, counsel, and much more.
 He was known as “Papa Sam” to UCLA’s collection of All-Americans — he even negotiated NBA contracts for the players.

 “There were two people I listened to,” former UCLA star Lucius Allen once told The Times.
 “Coach Wooden as long as we were between the lines.
 Outside the court, Sam Gilbert.”

 Wooden was wary of Gilbert but generally turned a blind eye.
 He later admitted that he had what he called “tunnel” vision.
 Do you really believe that a man who was so seemingly in control of his team did not know what was going on?